matjaztrontelj/MasterPagesTutorial/README.md

 # MasterPagesTutorial

-Download or fork (recommended) this repository on your computer.
+Download or clone (recommended, you'll be able to easily update all the changes) this repository on your computer.

 Then, open 1-Simple with Open project in Pinegrow.